UNT-CAS/Update-VSCode/README.md

 Don't even need the script file on the computer.
 Probably just want to run as the `System` user via a scheduled task.
 You have at least two options to accomplish this:
 1. Base64 encode it and run it with the `powershell.exe -EncodedCommand` parameter. **(Personal Preference)**
-1. Run it straight from the gist, I'm sure GitHub won't mind. 😏
+1. Run it straight from GitHub, I'm sure GitHub won't mind. 😏

 Yes, the while loop could potentially run forever.
 Use the scheduled task to create a timeout.